KilianCM/HulaHop/README.md

 #### Why *"HulaHop"* ?

 *Hula* is the hawaian term for *play*.
 So we made a link between playing game and the famous toy *HulaHoop*.

+### Main features

+In addition to offering a game lending system, HulaHop offers innovative features for board game fans.

+#### Locate gamers

+A HulaHop user have access to a Leaflet map with markers on it.
+These markers represent others players that ben be add as friend.
+An user can see the borrowed games of their friends to organise a party.

+#### Best deals

+HulaHop gives its users access to a list of games for sale with great discount value.
+This game data is provided by the Board Game API.

+## Technical information

 ### Requirements